-(25)) Perception of the same e auditory e vent in Southern British English
+(25) Perception of the same auditory event in Southern British English

-[74 ms, 349 I Hz] /i/ [349 Hz] /i/ [74 ms] /ɪ/ [74 ms] /1/ [349 Hz]
+[74 ms, 349 Hz] /i/ [349 Hz] /i/ [74 ms] /ı/ [74 ms] / I / [349 Hz]

-ß /1/
+re constant of the constant of /I/

 /i/ !

 The example of tableaus (24) and (25) is a relatively short high vowel.
 For a Scot, such a token must represent the vowel in sheep, because the vowel in ship tends to be much more open, and both vowels are short.
 For a Southern Brit, the same auditory event must represent the vowel in ship, because the vowel in sheep tends to be much longer, and both vowels are high.
-These observations are reflected here in the continuous cue constraint families "an auditory F1 of [x Hz] should not be perceived as the phonological vowel category /y/" and "an auditory duration of [x ms] should not be perceived as the language-specificity of perception, as well as the partial arbitrariness of the mapping from auditory to phonological.
-If the reader does not consider the arbitrariness idea convincing (perhaps because auditory F1 could map to a phonological height feature and auditory duration could map to a phonological length feature), the reader might want to ponder the case of the word-final obstruent voicing contrast in English, which involves a single phonological voice feature but multiple auditory cues such as vowel duration, consonant duration and burst strength.
+These observations are reflected here in the continuous cue constraint families "an auditory F1 of $[x \ Hz]$ should not be perceived as the phonological vowel category /y/" and "an auditory duration of $[x \ ms]$ should not be perceived as the phonological vowel category /y/".
+In these tableaus, we again see the language-specificity of perception, as well as the partial arbitrariness of the mapping from auditory to phonological.
+If the reader does not consider the arbitrariness idea convincing yet (perhaps because auditory F1 could map to a phonological height feature and auditory duration could map to a phonological length feature), the reader might want to ponder the case of the word-final obstruent voicing contrast in English, which involves a single phonological voice feature but multiple auditory cues such as vowel duration, consonant duration and burst strength.

 The simplest case of arbitrary categorization constraints is the case of the categorization of a single auditory continuum, say F1, into a finite number of phonological classes, say /a/, /e/, and /i/.
-Tableau (17) shows how an F1 of [380 Hz] can be perceived as /e/ in language with three vowel heights (from Boersma 2006a).
+Tableau (26) shows how an F1 of [380 Hz] can be perceived as /e/ in language with three vowel heights (from Boersma 2006).